mattiab31/SmartDoorBell/README.md

 The Smartdoorbell has a numeric keypad, you can simply enter the secret code and then you are in!
 Is perfect if you are having a party or if you are chilling around with your friend but you're too busy to buy beers instead of opening the door!
 After the 3 failed login attempts, the keypad control system is shutted down and the owner is alerted

 **## Strangers**
 This should be used for any other possible situation.
 Strangers or people who are not trustworthy can simply press the button, and as a consequence  a photo is automatically taken and sent to the owner via telegram.
-The oner can play from remote, an audio to inform the guest about something, or take a video (30sec) to go deeper.
+The owner can play from remote, an audio to inform the guest about something, or he can take a video (30sec) to go deeper.
-If the stranger press the REC button, he can also record an audio message who will be delivered to the owner.
+If the stranger presses the REC button, he can also record an audio message who will be delivered to the owner.

 # Functionalities
 Everything runs on a telegram bot, where the owner of the house can communicate just simply typing some special commands as:

 - open --> This will simply open the door from remote
-- light --> This will just switch on the lihgt.
+- light --> This will just switch on the light.
 Usefull for garden door or garage door.
 - openL--> Open the door + light
 - photo --> Simply take a photo using the camera installed on the doorbell.
 Automatically sent to     the owner via telegram
 - video --> Simply record a video of 30 sec from the camera.
 Automatically sent to     the owner via telegram